 Listing 10-1: Code to find the largest number in a list of numbers

 This code stores a list of integers in the variable number_list  and places the first number in the list in a variable named largest .
 Then it iterates through all the numbers in the list , and if the current number is greater than the number stored in largest , it replaces the number in that variable .
-If the current number is smaller than the largest number seen so far, however, the variable doesn’t change and the code moves on to the next number in the list.
-After all the numbers in the list have been considered, largest should hold the largest number, which in this case is 100.
+However, if the current number is less than the largest number seen so far, the variable doesn’t change and the code moves on to the next number in the list.
+After considering all the numbers in the list, largest should hold the largest number, which in this case is 100.

-To find the largest number in two different lists of numbers, we can duplicate the code in Listing 10-1 and use the same logic at two different places in the program, as in Listing 10-2:
+To find the largest number in two different lists of numbers, we can duplicate the code in Listing 10-1 and use the same logic at two different places in the program, as shown in Listing 10-2:

 src/main.rs